 Although POGOLITE was unable to complete a full circle around the pole, from the standpoint of scientific ballooning, the mission is a complete success and an historical achievement as for the first time in almost 15 years, a balloon this size is allowed to overflight Russian territory.
 The last mission of the kind was launched by Nasa from Alaska in June 1998.

-If you consider that this website is interesting or useful, you can help to keep it running with just the equivalent of the price of a cup of coffee.
-Click on the button on the right for more information.
+12179If you consider this website interesting or useful, you can help me to keep it up and running with a small donation to cover the operational costs.
+Just the equivalent of the price of a cup of coffee helps a lot.